tomcritchlow/tomcritchlow.github.io/_drafts/2016-05-business-content.md

 ---
 layout: blog
-title: Small Pieces Loosely Joined
+title: The Business of Content
-subtitle: Rivers and streams and the open web
+subtitle: Commercial content, publishers and brands in the current media landscape.
 ---

 There are content companies like The Wirecutter, Finder.com, Nerdwallet and more.
 Where do these companies fit?